-The child named below lives in my home, and I am eighteen (18) years of age or older r.
-Name of child: Child's date of birth: My name (caretaker relative): My date and year of birth: My home address: My relationship to the child: (The caretaker relative must be an individual related by blood, marriage, or adoption individual to the child whose care is undertaken by the caretaker relative, but who is parent, foster parent, stepparent, or legal guardian of the child.) • I hereby certify that this affidavit is not being used for the purpose of circumventing seridency laws, to take advantage of a particular academic program or athletic activity otherwise unlawful purpose.
-The child was subject to formal disciplinary action, including suspension or exthe child's previous school.
-The school may either implement the previous school district's disciplinary action without further due process or hold a hearing and whether the student's conduct in the previous school district merits denial of exist of the district decides to enroll the child, then the school may require the child with a behavior contract as a condition of enrollment. chool determine enrollment.
-Check the following if true (all must be checked for this affidavit to apply): A parent of the child identified above has left the child with me and has expredefinite time period when the parent will return for the child. ssed no ☐ The child is now residing with me on a full-time basis.
-No adequate provision, such as appointment of a legal custodian or guardian of a notarized power of attorney, has been made for enrollment of the child in other educational services, or educationally related medical services.
-DO NOT SIGN THIS FORM IF ANY OF THE ABOVE STATEMENTS ARE INCORRECT, OR YOU WILL BE COMMITTING A CRIME PUNISHABLE BY A
+The ch aild named below lives in my home, and I am eighteen (18) years of age or older.
+Name of child: s date of birth: My na me (caretaker relative): My da te and year of birth: My ho me address: My rel ationship to the child: (The c individ aretaker relative must be an individual related by blood, marriage, or adoption by another lual to the child whose care is undertaken by the caretaker relative, but who is not a foster parent, stepparent, or legal guardian of the child.) reside by certify that this affidavit is not being used for the purpose of circumventing school acy laws, to take advantage of a particular academic program or athletic activity, or for an vise unlawful purpose.
+The child was subject to formal disciplinary action, including suspension or expulsion, at the child's previous school.
+The school may either implement the previous school district's disciplinary action without further due process or hold a hearing and determine whether the student's conduct in the previous school district merits denial of enrollment.
+If the district decides to enroll the child, then the school may require the child to comply with a behavior contract as a condition of enrollment.
+Check the following if true (all must be checked for this affidavit to apply): A parent of the child identified above has left the child with me and has expressed no definite time period when the parent will return for the child.
+The child is now residing with me on a full-time basis.
+No adequate provision, such as appointment of a legal custodian or guardian or execution of a notarized power of attorney, has been made for enrollment of the child in school, other educational services, or educationally related medical services.
+OT SIGN THIS FORM IF ANY OF THE ABOVE STATEMENTS ARE